-[UPDATE] May 13, marks one month since the leader of Popular Front, Ali Karimli, reported internet outage at his apartment in Baku.
+May 13, marks one month since the leader of Popular Front, Ali Karimli, reported internet outage at his apartment in Baku.
 Since the incident was first reported, Karimli had access to the mobile internet only a handful of times.
 His network signal is only available until 8pm daily.
 In a Facebook post, Karimli wrote on May 3 he explained that the modem he was using at home (Sazz), was taken for inspection by the company on April 17.
 However, since then, he has not heard back from the company even though he was told, it would take up to three business days to inspect the device.
-Karimli also said in the post, that all of his communication/messenger applications have been either hacked or being used by third party.
+Karimli also said in the post, that all of his communication/messenger applications have been either hacked or being used by a third party.
+Meanwhile, his mobile operator Azercell told BBC Azerbaijan Service that there is a significant decline in the quality of its services due to heavy traffic observed during the quarantine regime.

 On April 13, Ali Karimli, leader of an opposition party Popular Front, was cut off the internet several minutes before a live interview with US-based journalist Sevinc Osmangizi.
 Despite several attempts to re-connect, Osmangizi was unable to re-establish the connection.